Wondering if a waffle maker is the right purchase for you? Here’s why I love mine.

 I waited a couple years before buying a replacement.
 I was running the unitasker argument through my mind.
 Images of waffles with whipped cream and berries fresh from the Farmers market won that debate.

 I browsed the selection of waffle makers on Amazon and settled on another Cuisinart.
 I love this machine.
 LOVE.
-I bought it on Amazon, but I couldn’t find this particular model except from secondary sellers who were charging more for it than the manufacturer.
+I bought it on Amazon.
 LOVE this machine.
 Not only does it make four huge waffles at a time, but it also has a really good light/dark timer to let you know when your waffle is the doneness you prefer.
 I like #2, the kid who eats burnt toast likes #4, so adjust accordingly.

 What’s your experience with a waffle maker?